niktill/SoundCheck/README.md

 8. /checkedArtist: GET/UPDATE checked artists of users

 #### Edits/New features made

 ------

 ###### New features:

-1. "I'm Feeling Lucky" search (like the Google search engine)
+1. "I'm Feeling Lucky" search
    - Based on current checked artists by user
    - Search artists based on a random genre
 2. Sort genres based on checked artists